HOW CAN I SERVE?

 The word "amparo" in Spanish means the protection of a living creature from suffering or damage.
 The ELCA’s strategy to Accompanying Migrant Minors with Protection, Advocacy, Representation and Opportunities (AMMPARO) was envisioned after witnessing the plight of children who are forced to flee their communities because of complex and interrelated reasons, including chronic violence, poverty, environmental displacement and lack of opportunities in El Salvador, Honduras and Guatemala.
 Due to our connection to companion churches in the region, including companion synod relationships, and existing ministries in the U.S., the ELCA is well-positioned to help ensure that these vulnerable children are protected.

-Synodically Authorized Worshiping Community of the Evangelical Lutheran Church in America (ELCA) that meets inside the walls of the Denver Women's Correctional Facility, a prison for women in Denver, Colorado.
+New Beginnings is a Synodically Authorized Worshiping Community of the Evangelical Lutheran Church in America (ELCA) that meets inside the walls of the Denver Women's Correctional Facility, a prison for women in Denver, Colorado.

 Wellspring Community, located south of Wolfensberger on Park Street in Castle Rock, empowers the lives of adults with special needs.
 Their mission is to provide a work, enrichment, and educational community where adults with special needs are empowered to live full, productive and satisfying lives in a God-centered and nurturing environment.
 Their participants are STARS, Specially Talented Adults Raising Standards.